John O'Farrell (venture capitalist): Early career

-O’Farrell joined smart grid networking company Silver Spring Networks in January 2008 as Executive Vice President, Business Development.
+O’Farrell joined smart grid networking company Silver Spring Networks in January 2008 as executive vice president, business development.
 O’Farrell led the company's $90 million Series D fundraising led by Kleiner Perkins and Google; its expansion into Europe, Latin America and Asia; and its acquisition of Greenbox Technology.

 He became the first non-founding partner of Andreessen Horowitz in 2010, and according to the Irish Times, he "quietly [rose] to become one of Ireland’s most senior figures in the technology world."
 In 2013, he moved out of investing and into an advisory role.
-In 2019, he is a board member at Slack, although without board voting rights.
+In 2019, he became a board member at Slack, although without board voting rights, prior to its acquisition.

-Philanthropy

-In April 2012, O'Farrell along with Andreessen Horowitz General Partners Marc Andreessen, Ben Horowitz, Peter J. Levine, Jeff Jordan, and Scott Weiss pledged to give half of their lifetime income from venture capital to charity.